-- You can make a list of things you intend to do each day (with somebody's help if needed). - At first, do not be too hard on yourself. - You should as far as possible do things you like at least once a day. - Do something physically exerting every day. - If you do not complete some part of your plan, go on to the next activity. - If you do not feel like doing anything at all, it may be helpful to do something with other people. - See how your mood changes depending on your progress and share it with others.
+Planning your day You can make a list of things you intend to do each day (with somebody's help if needed).
+At first, do not be too hard on yourself. ing feelings of sadness or de- You should as far as possible do things you like at least once a day. pression, it can Do something physically exerting every day. be really difficult to keep going.
+However main- If you do not complete some part of your plan, go on to the next activity. taining a minimum of certain things If you do not feel like doing anything at all, it may be helpful to do something with other people. to do helps you feel better.
+See how your mood changes depending on your progress and share it with others.
+Handling stress If your problems seem overwhelming, take them one by one, if possible.
+Spend some time following your own interests.
+XX Learn to recognize when you need to stop; we all have a limit.

-Handling stress

-- If your problems seem overwhelming, take them one by one, if possible. - Spend some time following your own interests. - Learn to recognize when you need to stop; we all have a limit.
 Do not be too hard on yourself.

-Physical exercise

-- If you can, increase your physical activity gradually; and outdoors is better. - A regular exercise routine is preferable, although any exercise is better than none. - Group exercise can help you achieve your objective. - If you are in any doubt about the most suitable exercise to take, check with your doctor.
+Physical exercise If you can, increase your physical activity gradu- ally; and outdoors is better.
+A regular exercise routine is preferable, although any exercise is better than none.
+Group exercise can help you achieve your ob- jective.
+0 If you are in any doubt about the most suitable exercise to take, check with your doctor.